-Finally, since Heuristic functions allow RL algorithms to solve problems where the convergence time is critical, as in many real time applications.
-Future works includes incorporating CBR in other well known Multiagent RL algorithms, like Minimax-SARSA, Minimax- $Q(\lambda)$, and Nash-Q, and expanding this framework to deal with General Sum Markov Games.
+Finally, heuristic functions allow RL algorithms to solve problems where the convergence time is critical, as in many real time applications.
+Future works includes incorporating CBR in other well known Multiagent RL algorithms, like Minimax-SARSA [4], Minimax- $Q(\lambda)$ [20] and expanding this framework to deal with General Sum Markov Games [20] using algorithms such as Nash-Q [14] and Friend-or-Foe Q-Learning [21].
+Performing a game-theoretic analysis to determine if CB-HAMMQ is dominant against other strategies or if a mixed-strategy equilibrium is reached, using an approach based on [29], is also left as a future task.